SS Parisian: Connection with Titanic

 On the same day, Sutherland had been busy trying to summon aid for a German oil tanker, the Deutschland, which was reported to be drifting and disabled.
-At 22:00 hrs that evening, Parisians Master, Captain Haines, ordered Sutherland to bed.
+At 22:00 hrs that evening, Parisians Master, Captain Hains, ordered Sutherland to bed.
 At that time, most wireless-equipped ships carried only one wireless officer.
 They worked during the day, and their transceivers were unmanned overnight.
 By 1912, about 450 ships in the UK merchant fleet had wireless, but only about 50 of them carried enough wireless officers to keep watch at all hours of the day and night.
 Titanic struck the iceberg around 23:40 hrs (New York time), and started transmitting distress signals after midnight.
-By then, Sutherland aboard Parisian was in bed, and so were his sole counterparts aboard several other ships in the area.
+By then, Sutherland aboard Parisian was in bed.

 Sutherland resumed duty early on the morning of 15 April, and heard Carpathia signal that Titanic had sunk.
-Captain Haines realised that Parisian was too far from Titanics reported position to be of any help, and that other ships, including Californian and Carpathian were nearer, so he kept Parisian on course for Halifax.
+Captain Hains realised that Parisian was too far from Titanics reported position to be of any help, and that other ships, including Californian and Carpathian were nearer, so he kept Parisian on course for Halifax.
 On 16 April, when Parisian was within range, Sutherland signalled to the Marconi station on Sable Island: "I have no survivors of the Titanic on board and no official information as to the fate of the ship.
 Expect to reach Halifax early to-morrow morning."
 She reached Halifax on 17 April.